jorgschonau/jorgschonau.github.io/methodology.md

 | effort        |  1            |
 | dust          | -1            |

-So the total sum for this paragraph in terms of sentiments would be 0 - compeltely neutral.
-Let's have alook another ztext, this time first paragraph in Crime & Punishment:
+So the total sum for this paragraph in terms of sentiments would be 0 - completely neutral.
+Let's have a look at another piece of text, this time the first paragraph in Crime & Punishment:

 *On an exceptionally hot evening early in July a young man came out of the garret in which he lodged in S. Place